Niema-Lab/Viral-Phylogenetics-Activity/README.md

 23456  # position in ancestral sequence
 ```

-Simiarly, if an `C` was inserted at the beginning of the sequence instead, the sequences would also not line up:
+Simiarly, if a `C` was inserted at the beginning of the sequence instead, the sequences would also not line up:

 ```
 123456  # position in ancestral sequence